 PG7004 Master Class Module: Contemporary Theoretical Paradigms in the Humanities and Social Sciences

-PG7004 Master Class: Contemporary Theoretical Paradigms in the Humanities and Social Sciences
+PG7004 Master Class: Contemporary Theoretical Paradigms in the Humanities and Social Sciences (5 credits)

 To enhance the doctoral education programme through a variety of classes designed to expose doctoral students across the Humanities, Arts and Social Sciences to new frontiers of knowledge, by bringing prominent representatives of the 'state of the art' (supported by UCC staff) in contemporary interdisciplinary theoretical paradigms to UCC.

 On successful completion of this module, students should be able to:

 - Describe the field of inquiry represented in the Masterclass(es), outlining its historical development, scope and methodologies.

 - Identify major theories and paradigms employed and define key concepts and ideas.

 - Apply theories and concepts and relate them to particular problems, issues and phenomena addressed in the student's own research.

 - Analyze aspects of the student's own field of inquiry and illustrate them in terms of theories and concepts presented in the Masterclass(es).